enkidevs/curriculum/spreadsheets/functions-and-formulas/parser-functions/to-percent.md

 ## Practice

-Fill in the gaps such that the result is `87%`.
+Fill in the gaps to transform a number into `87%`.

 ```plain-text
 =??????